DCRepublic/DCRepublic/README.md

 # Welcome to my github! 👋

 ## About me :mortar_board:
-I am a student interested in Machine Learning, NLP and Web Design.
+I am a student interested in Python Automation, Machine Learning, NLP and Web Design.

 ## What I know :computer: